pbklink/motif-core/etc/motif-core.api.md

     constructor(data: Date | undefined);
 }

+// Warning: (ae-missing-release-tag) "dateToDashedYyyyMmDd" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
+export function dateToDashedYyyyMmDd(date: Date, utc: boolean): string;

+// @public (undocumented)
 export function dateToDateOnlyIsoString(value: Date): string;

 // @public (undocumented)
-export function dateToUtcYYYYMMDD(value: Date): string;
+export function dateToUtcYyyyMmDd(value: Date): string;

 // Warning: (ae-missing-release-tag) "DateUiAction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "DateUiAction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)